kumahq/kuma-demo/README.md

 ### PostgreSQL

 The PostgreSQL database is used to store all the items.
-THe list of items can be found in this [JSON file](api/db/items.json).
+The list of items can be found in this [JSON file](api/db/items.json).
 Here is a sample of how each object in our list of items look:

 ```json
 ...